ast-grep/ast-grep.github.io/website/guide/api-usage/js-api.md

 * `string` is parsed as a [pattern](/guide/pattern-syntax.html). e.g. `'console.log($A)'`

 * `number` is interpreted as the node's kind.
 In tree-sitter, an AST node's type is represented by a number called kind id.
 Different syntax node has different kind ids.
-You can convert a kind name like `function` to the numeric representation by calling the `kind` function. e.g. `kind('function', Lang.JavaScript)`.
+You can convert a kind name like `function` to the numeric representation by calling the `kind` function. e.g. `kind(Lang.JavaScript, 'function')`.

 * A `NapiConfig` has a similar type of [config object](/reference/yaml.html).
 See details below.